List of Glee characters: Lauren Zizes

 Lauren Zizes (Ashley Fink) is the McKinley High AV club president and a state champion in Greco-Roman wrestling.
 During the first season, Kurt tells his father that Lauren's parents had to sue the school district to get Lauren a spot on the wrestling team.
 Lauren has an acerbic personality and is admired by Puck for being "a bigger bad-ass" than he is.
 She is overweight and has a love of candy, specifically Cadbury Creme Eggs.
 Lauren has occasionally been seen dressing in the Goth style and is a fan of the Twilight book series.
 She is seen in the episode "The Substitute", in which she is taken advantage of by Sue Sylvester to spread a disease, which Sue calls "loud bisexual primate flu", to a number of students and faculty, namely Will Schuester and Principal Figgins.
 She joins New Directions in the episode "Special Education", enabling the club to meet the member quota for sectionals.
 Early in her tenure, she claims that show choir is stupid, but on several subsequent occasions she is seen enjoying singing and performing in the background.
 She performs "I Know What Boys Like", her first solo, in "Comeback".
 She campaigns with Puck for prom king and queen, though they both lose, and the two are still a couple at the end of the second season.
 However, after the glee club finishes twelfth at Nationals, Lauren concludes that being in New Directions is hurting her credibility, so she quits the group and breaks up with Puck at the start of the new school year.
 She returns in the fourth season's "Sadie Hawkins" as a member of Tina's "too young to be bitter" group, but regains her confidence, dances with Joe Hart, and announces that she's applied to go to Harvard on a wrestling scholarship.
+Although being credited as guest starring in season 2 she appears in 17/22 episodes.